On this page:

 The extent of work that needs to be done will inevitably add or subtract from the overall cost calculation.

-Covering a new lawn in grass seed will require twice the amount of seed to cover the same area when compared to reseeding a patchy lawn.
+Covering a new lawn in grass seed will require twice the amount of seed to cover the same area when compared to reseeding or overseeding a patchy lawn.

 Refer to the coverage for each type of seed to find how much seed is needed to cover the square footage of your lawn for a new or overseeding application, or use our grass seed calculator to estimate how much seed is needed.